Frankenstein's monster: Personality

+Interpretations

 The monster as a metaphor

 Scholars sometimes look for deeper meaning in Shelley's story, and have drawn an analogy between the monster and a motherless child; Shelley's own mother died while giving birth to her.
 The monster has also been analogized to an oppressed class; Shelley wrote that the monster recognized "the division of property, of immense wealth and squalid poverty".
 Others see in the monster the dangers of uncontrolled scientific progress, especially as at the time of publishing; Galvanism had convinced many scientists that raising the dead through use of electrical currents was a scientific possibility.

 Another proposal is that Victor Frankenstein was based on a real scientist who had a similar name, and who had been called a modern Prometheus – Benjamin Franklin.
 Accordingly, the monster would represent the new nation that Franklin helped to create out of remnants left by England.
 Victor Frankenstein's father "made also a kite, with a wire and string, which drew down that fluid from the clouds," wrote Shelley, similar to Franklin's famous kite experiment.

+Nick Groom considers adaptations of the story to have "become more and more warped" over time, with Frankenstein's creation becoming a mindless zombie, without any thought, any soul; an unredeemable, intolerable, and indubitably unjustifiable monster.